Fire

 Color

-The Color property determines the color of the larger particles emit by a Fire object.
+This property determines the color of the larger particles emitted by a Fire object.
 It is essentially the color of the outer portion of the flame.

 In general, the cooler flames are on the outside of a fire.
 Therefore, fire looks more realistic if the outer portions are red or orange-yellow.
-A fire that is bright all throughout doesn't look very realistic, so avoid setting this property to yellow.
-Try adding a PointLight with the PointLight.Color as a sibling to the Fire.
-This will provide light to the surrounding environment and make it feel more cohesive with the flame particles.
+A fire that is bright all throughout doesn't look very realistic, so avoid setting this property to yellow or white.

 Enabled